How Much Does an Indoor Air Quality Test Cost in 2025?

 Benefits of Testing Your Air

-• Cleaner-smelling home
+• A fresher, cleaner-smelling home

 • Lower energy costs

-• Increased comfort
+• Increased comfort in your living space

 Does Indoor Air Quality Testing Increase Home Value?